msupply-foundation/conforma-web-app/documentation/internal/Actions-on-Applications.md

 - `Assign` -> assign_count
 - `Re-assign` -> assign_count & is_fully_assigned_level_1

-**Note**: If user is both an Assigner and Review for the current application the actions to both can disoplay to them, one for Reviewer and one for Assigner.
+**Note**: If user is both an Assigner and Reviewer for the current application the actions for _both_ will be displayed — one for Reviewer and one for Assigner.